 - Do not live in any kind of subsidized housing

-- Have already received a warning notice that their utilities are going to be cut off
+- Have already received a warning their provider plans to cut off their utilities

-Since each state’s requirements are different, the best way to find out whether you meet the rules for your state is to contact your state LIHEAP office.
-You can find the office for your state or territory through the Office of Community Services (OCS).
-You can also use the map on the CHEA site to learn about your state’s rules for LIHEAP and about other programs designed to help consumers in your state with energy bills.
+Since each state’s requirements are different, the best way to determine whether you meet the rules for your state is to contact your state LIHEAP office.
+You can find the office for your state or territory through ACF’s interactive LIHEAP locator map.

-LIHEAP isn’t meant to cover the entire cost of a family’s heating or cooling bill.
-If you qualify for LIHEAP, the amount you receive in benefits is dependent upon several factors:
+The government didn’t design LIHEAP to cover the entire cost of every family’s heating or cooling bill.
+If you qualify for the program, the amount you receive in benefits is dependent upon several factors:

 - Your Energy Burden.
-This is the percentage of your income you spend on heating and cooling bills.
+Your household’s energy burden is the percentage of your income spent on heating and cooling bills.
 Households that have the lowest income and the highest bills get the biggest benefits.
-The state also takes your family size into account, since that affects your energy needs.
+The state also takes your household size into account since that affects your energy needs.

 - Where You Live.
 Some states offer larger LIHEAP payments than others.
 Each state has only a limited amount to give and many households in need of help.
-The more needy households there are and the more energy costs in the area, the less money each household will get.
+The more households in need and the more energy costs in the area, the less money each household gets.

 Unfortunately, there is no fixed rule to determine how much aid you can get from LIHEAP before you apply.
-LIHEAP doesn’t simply reduce your energy rates by a certain amount, or refund a specific percentage of your bill.
+LIHEAP doesn’t merely reduce your energy rates by a certain amount or refund a specific percentage of your bill.
 Instead, each household gets a different payment based on its particular circumstances.

-When you apply, the state LIHEAP office will ask a lot of questions about your situation, including your income, your energy costs, and your family size.
-All of these will factor into the size of the benefit you eventually get.
+When you apply, the state LIHEAP office will ask multiple questions about your situation, including your income, energy costs, and family size.
+All these factor into the size of the benefit you eventually get.

-However, you can make a guess at what your benefit is likely to be based on the average for your state.
-The LIHEAP Annual Report to Congress for Fiscal Year 2010 – the most recent year that’s available online – shows how the average LIHEAP benefit varied from state to state.
-The average annual heating benefit ranged from just $90 in steamy Mississippi to $2,612 in frigid Alaska.
-The state with the highest annual cooling benefit was Texas, with an average of $916 – nearly as much as its $999 average for heating.
+However, you can guess what your benefit is likely to be based on your state’s average.
+The LIHEAP Annual Report to Congress for Fiscal Year 2015 — the most recent year that’s available online — shows how the average LIHEAP benefit varied from state to state.
+The average annual heating benefit ranged from just $77 in sunny Oklahoma to $1,024 in frigid Alaska.
+The area with the highest annual cooling benefit was the District of Columbia, with an average of $712 — nearly as much as its $827 average for heating.

 In most cases, winter heating benefits were higher than cooling benefits.
 More than half the states on the list paid no cooling benefits at all.
-However, a few states actually spent more on cooling than they did on heating.
-These include Louisiana, Florida, and, surprisingly, New York, which paid out an average of $791 for cooling and only $277 for heating.
+However, a few states spent as much or more on cooling as they did on heating.
+These include Louisiana, South Carolina, Tennessee, Nebraska, and, surprisingly, New York, which paid out an average of $699 for cooling and only $457 for heating.

 Signing Up for LIHEAP